-The first step to controlling hypertension is to incorporate diet and lifestyle changes, such as increased exercise, increased consumption of magnesium and potassium via a higher fruit and vegetable based diet, along with a low-sodium diet.
+1. The first step to controlling hypertension is to incorporate diet and lifestyle changes, such as increased exercise, increased consumption of Magnesium and Potassium via a higher fruit and vegetable based diet, along with a low-sodium diet.

-The ‘bottom line’ when creating a therapeutic plan is to achieve a normotensive state safely with as few side effects as possible, while supporting overall cardiovascular health in a manner that is sustainable for a lifetime.
+2. The bottom line when creating a therapeutic plan is to achieve a normotensive state safely with as few side effects as possible, while supporting overall Cardiovascular health in a manner that is sustainable for a lifetime.

 How powerful are diet and lifestyle changes?

-Hawthorn – In a recent double-blinded study, subjects who took hawthorn extract for more than 4 months had significant drops in both systolic and diastolic blood pressure 3 months into the study.
+In a recent double-blinded study, subjects who took hawthorn extract for more than 4 months had significant drops in both systolic and diastolic blood pressure 3 months into the study./br>

 If you have hypertension, it is best to seek the care of a primary health care provider to help customize a plan and to monitor the effectiveness of the treatment.